furkangurel/Boostr/README.md

 - `$table` : to define the table name.
 This property is mandatory to set
 - `$show` : to define which  columns show.
 By default it uses all columns
+- `$slug` : first parameter slug column - second parameter which table will slug
+- `$date` : which table will be used in the date

 ## Querying
 ### İnsert